 METHODS: The survival function in each group was estimated using Kaplan-Meier estimates.
 Then the differences in the survival functions were compared using the logrank statistic.
 We also used a cox proportional hazards regression to obtain an estimate and confidence interval for the hazard ratio.

 RESULTS: Based on the 95% confidence interval for the hazard ratio based on the Cox Proportional Hazards regression, our estimate of a hazard ratio of 1.69 is consistent with a true hazard ratio of between 1.49 and 1.92.
 The logrank statistic is 66.8 with 1 degree of freedom, and a p-value of < 0.005.
 Thus we reject the null hypothesis and conclude that the instantaneous risk of death is different between the two groups (and is in fact higher in the high CRP group).

+No plot of KM curve

+9/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum CRP?
 Why?